 17.62.050.A.2.i Vehicular and pedestrian easements shall allow for public access and shall comply with all applicable pedestrian access requirements.
+Finding: Please refer to the analysis in 17.62.050.A.2.g.

 17.62.050.A.2.j In the case of dead-end stub streets that will connect to streets on adjacent sites in the future, notification that the street is planned for future extension shall be posted on the stub street until the street is extended and shall inform the public that the dead-end street may be extended in the future.
 Finding: Not Applicable.
 The development proposal does not include and is not required to have any new streets onsite.